 A Gambian by birth and nationality, Mr. William B. Coker started his insurance career in 1980 with the Gambia National Insurance Corporation and rose through the ranks to become its first Deputy Managing Director/Deputy CEO in 1994 and later in 1998 was appointed its Managing Director/CEO.
 William held this position until 2005 after which he was appointed to the position of Secretary General/CEO of the West Africa Insurance Companies Association (WAICA) - a sub-regional body of insurance institutions in West Africa, which he, upon assuming office, implemented a successful turn around of the institution which at the time was quite dormant and ineffective, given its mandate.
 He also served on the Governing Council of WAICA.
-WAICA is the parent body of WAICA Reinsurance Corp. and William was very instrumental/a Key Driver in the setting up and establishment of WAICA Reinsurance Corporation Plc and has been serving on that Board of Directors.
+WAICA is the parent body of WAICA Reinsurance Corporation PIc and has been serving on that Board of Directors.